fpsvogel/fpsvogel.com/src/about.md

 permalink: /about/
 ---

 I'm a web developer and Rubyist, originally self-taught from a humanities teaching background.

 I'm comfortable across the full stack, building **maintainable and scalable Rails apps** and bringing to life **user-friendly UIs with Hotwire or React**.
-I love to learn and stretch myself, as you'll see in my projects below!
+I also love to learn and stretch myself, as you'll see in my projects below!

 ## Work